Hybrid Conference – Challenges and Solutions in School Safety and Security – Nov. 18, 2025

 Michael Cassidy

-Michael Cassidy (he/him)has not forgotten the importance of his early years as a fire and life safety educator.
+Michael Cassidy (he/him) has not forgotten the importance of his early years as a fire and life safety educator.
 After being promoted to Chief of the Holliston (MA) Fire Department in 2000, he has used that position to consistently advocate for community risk reduction (CRR), focusing much of his efforts on school safety and security.
 He was trained by the U.S. Secret Service and U.S. Department of Education in the use of the Threat Assessment in Schools model in 2002, and trained as an NFPA 3000: Active Shooter/Hostile Event Response Program Specialist in 2019.
 Although privileged to present at numerous local, state and national conferences, he believes he is achieving his full potential when delivering lessons in the schools and at the senior center.
-When not on duty, he can often be found serving his community and region as a board member for several nonprofits, including The Massachusetts Partnerships for Youth, Inc.
+When not on duty, he can often be found serving his community and region as a board member for several nonprofits, including Massachusetts Partnerships for Youth, Inc.

 Lisa Maccario, M.Ed., MHC, (she/her) is the Clinical Director of Training for Northeast Essex County law enforcement bringing over 25 years of experience in trauma-focused, client-centered crisis intervention, stabilization, and treatment.
 She holds a Master of Education in Mental Health Counseling from Cambridge College and has designed, developed, and implemented innovative community-based behavioral health programs.
 In 2018, when the City of Beverly received funding from the Massachusetts Department of Mental Health to strengthen behavioral health support across six North Shore communities, Lisa led the development and launch of a collaborative response model pairing behavioral health clinicians with law enforcement.
 Currently embedded within the Beverly Police Department’s Community Impact Unit, Lisa manages training and provides technical assistance to 29 police departments throughout the North Shore, advancing behavioral health integration and crisis response across law enforcement agencies.
 In addition to her primary role, she serves as a certified Critical Incident Stress Management (CISM) Clinician with the Northeastern Massachusetts Law Enforcement Council, a Trauma Response Clinician with the Massachusetts Crisis Response Team via Riverside Trauma Center, and a Behavioral Health Consultant and Trainer for MindWise Innovations.